ACCESS-NRI/actions/README.md

 # actions

-Custom GitHub Actions for use across the ACCESS-NRI.
+Custom GitHub Actions and Workflows for use across the ACCESS-NRI.

 ## Actions